apache/maven-resolver/src/site/markdown/expected-checksums.md

 then obtains somehow the "expected" checksum (for same payload) and compares the two.

+The "calculated" checksum is uninteresting from technical viewpoint, as it is calculated by standard means: either during payload streaming, or in worst case, from file already present on local file system (transport dependant).

-This page covers all the "expected" checksum varieties.
+Instead, this page covers all the "expected" checksum varieties.

 ## Transport Checksum Strategies